 Head and Neck Oncologists diagnose and treat cancers that involve the head and neck area.

-These include tumors of the lip, tongue, inside lining of the mouth, gums, sinuses, salivary glands, upper and lower part of the throat, nasal pathways, and voice box.
+These include tumors of the lip, tongue, inside lining of the mouth, gums, sinuses, salivary glands, upper and lower part of the throat, nasal pathways and voice box.

 Successful treatment of cancers of the head and neck usually require a combination of treatments including surgery, radiation and chemotherapy.

-Marshfield Clinic Cancer Specialists detect and treat these types of cancers.
+Our cancer specialists detect and treat these types of cancers.

-The treatment of head and neck cancer depends on the size and location of the tumor, whether the cancer has spread, and the person's overall health.
+The treatment of head and neck cancer depends on the size and location of the tumor, whether the cancer has spread and the person's overall health.

 A team of doctors will work with the patient to determine the best treatment plan.